prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/03 create-test-users.md

 ## Choosing Where to Create Users

-- Active Directory places new objects into default containers such as Users or Computers.
+- AD places new objects into default containers such as Users or Computers.
 However, best practice is to create a dedicated Organizational Unit (OU) for users instead of using the default Users container.
 This gives better organisation and prepares for applying group policies to users later.

 - I can create a new OU called "TestUsers".
 This OU will hold the accounts that I am creating for testing.